bhahn16/music-brain-project/README.md

 <p>
 We explore how humans react to instrumental using artificial intelligence in partnership with the Brain and Creativity Insistute at USC.

-Check out *music_brain_project.ipynb* for our work and follow this link [Final Presentation Link](https://www.slideshare.net/slideshow/embed_code/key/4EVG3rRu8nNaO) for our presentation!
+Check out *music_brain_project.ipynb* for our work and follow this [Link](https://www.slideshare.net/slideshow/embed_code/key/4EVG3rRu8nNaO) for our presentation!